GLEE2023/GLEE2023/extras/Docs/GLEE_Readmes/GLEE_MLX90393_README.md

 MLX90393.
 Paired with GLEE's LunaSat object class, it can be used to monitor, configure and control the MLX90393.
-GLEE_MLX90393 supports the basic functionality of the magnetometer with reading and saving the three-axis magnetic field. [[[It has nine operation modes, including: power-down mode, single measurement mode, continuous measurement modes 1 through 6, and self-test mode and four drive modes with to of each of low noise mode and low power mode.
-More details about these sensor modes can be found below.]]]
+GLEE_MLX90393 supports the basic functionality of the magnetometer with reading and saving the three-axis magnetic field.
+It has 3 modes, including: burst mode, wake-up on change, and single measurement.
+See more details below.

 ## Magnetometer Data Sheet
 [Melexis MLX90393](https://www.melexis.com/en/documents/documentation/datasheets/datasheet-mlx90393)